sharoon7171/historyguard-pro/README.md

 - Automatically deletes ALL history entries (old and new) containing your specified keywords
 - Works independently of Privacy Protection mode
 - Real-time monitoring and instant deletion

+> **📖 Want detailed information about these features?
+Check out our [complete setup guide and documentation](https://www.sqtech.dev/projects/historyguard-pro) on our website!**

 ## 🚀 Key Features